How to get Rid of Moss in Spring featured image

 After a cool wet winter most lawns will be showing some moss.
 You may get away with simply killing the moss or need to rake and over sow with new grass seed.

-Moss is a bit like the common cold and spreads everywhere during cool wet winters.
-However, moss doesn’t move in on a dense healthy lawn so easily.
-Moss grows where the grass is thin, patchy and not strong and healthy.
-This means good lawn care is required, so if you think you need to beef up your lawn maintenance read our Lawn Care Advice section and in particular Lawn Moss Prevention
+Moss spreads everywhere during cool, wet winters like the common cold.
+However, moss doesn’t move in on a dense healthy lawn so quickly.
+Moss grows where the grass is thin, patchy, weak, and healthy.
+This means good lawn care is required, so if you need to beef up your lawn maintenance, read our Lawn Care Advice section, particularly Lawn Moss Prevention.

-Key point to remember is that moss grows in cool conditions which are usually too cool for good strong grass growth.
-Start moss control too early and your lawn is not going to grow into the spaces left by the dead moss!
-Killing the moss early or even twice isn’t a timing issue but raking the moss out and over seeding need to be done ONLY when the grass starts growing well.
+The key point is that moss grows in cool conditions, usually too cool for good, strong grass growth.
+Start moss control too early, and your lawn will not grow into the spaces left by the dead moss!
+Killing the moss early or even twice isn’t a timing issue, but raking the moss out and overseeding need to be done ONLY when the grass starts growing well.
 See our Moss Treatment videos.

 Kill the Moss and Feed the Grass

-If you’ve maintained the lawn well and moss is hardly noticeable then give yourself a pat on the back.
-Your objective now is to stop the moss getting worse so that the grass has no competition for space.
+If you’ve maintained the lawn well and the moss is hardly noticeable, give yourself a pat on the back.
+Your objective now is to stop the moss from worsening, so the grass has no competition for space.

-I would always use Green-up Ferrous Sulphate as a liquid spray during the cooler wetter spring weather.
-The iron in it is also an important mineral and makes the grass greener without causing growth and also helps suppress worm casting.
-You can do this every 4 to 8 weeks from winter right through to early spring.
+I always used Green-up Ferrous Sulphate as a liquid spray during cooler, wetter spring weather.
+The iron in it is also an essential mineral.
+It makes the grass greener without causing growth and helps suppress worm casting.
+You can do this every 4 to 8 weeks from winter to early spring.

-If you feel your grass needs a nutritional boost late winter or very early spring you can use our Winter Green which will kill the moss and really green the lawn without interfering with the very important spring feed.
+If you feel your grass needs a nutritional boost late winter or early spring, use our Winter Green High Iron Lawn Fertiliser.
+It will kill the moss and green the lawn without interfering with the important spring feed.

 Kill the Moss, Rake it Out and Feed the Grass

-As above but if the moss is readily visible you’re probably want to rake it out in April.
-Once you’ve raked it out, you’re in a better position to decide whether or not you need to over seed.
-If the lawn has no bare patches and is still reasonably dense then over seeding isn’t necessary though it can be very beneficial to over seed and introduce new young grass plants into the lawn thus improving the overall health and look.
+As above, but if the moss is readily visible, you’ll probably want to rake it out in April.
+Once you’ve raked it out, you’ll be better positioned to decide whether you need to overseed.
+If the lawn has no bare patches and is still reasonably dense, then overseeding isn’t necessary.
+However, it can be very beneficial to overseed and introduce new young grass plants into the lawn, thus improving the overall health and look.

 Kill the Moss, Rake it Out, Over Seed and Feed the Grass

-This is the full procedure and required for heavier moss infestations.
-In addition, if your lawn is more than 5 years old I would always follow this procedure particularly if I wasn’t scarified and over seeded in autumn.
+This is the full procedure and is required for heavier moss infestations.
+In addition, if your lawn is over 5 years old, I would always follow this procedure, particularly if I wasn’t scarified and overseeded in autumn.

 You’ll find the full procedure in the article Moss Removal